Starring: Roman Griffin Davis, Taika Waititi, Scarlett Johansson, Sam Rockwell, Rebel Wilson, Thomasin McKenzie

 she turns her son’s head to look at a hanging in the town square.
 It’s

-these rare and breathless moments where Waititi forces the camera, albeit briefly,
+these breathless moments where Waititi forces the camera, albeit briefly,

 towards the horrors of the time.